 Deploy a third-party solution that helps you prevent returns in the first place

 Returns can be frustrating and demoralizing, but once you deploy a solution that prevents a return even before an order is placed, things get much better.
-Saara’s returns reduction solution performs AI-powered product tagging and fixes any listing inaccuracies so that shoppers get the right information about the item before placing an order.
+Saara’s returns reduction solution, EcoReturns, performs AI-powered product tagging and fixes any listing inaccuracies so that shoppers get the right information about the item before placing an order.
 This reduces the chances of a return by almost 50%.
 Moreover, paying attention to reviews on your website and analyzing the return reasons can help you understand your return trend better.

 Illustrate your returns process